Updated Mar 01, 2026

 By incorporating these performance tweaks, you'll not only speed up your app but also set the stage for scaling and securing it for enterprise-level demands.

-When your app must support hundreds of employees or manage sensitive legacy data, Adalo Blue provides the enterprise-grade tools you need.
-It includes SAML-based Single Sign-On (SSO), allowing users to log in with their existing corporate credentials - no need to juggle extra passwords.
+When your app must support hundreds of employees or manage sensitive legacy data, Adalo's enterprise-grade tools provide the capabilities you need.
+The platform includes SAML-based Single Sign-On (SSO), allowing users to log in with their existing corporate credentials—no need to juggle extra passwords.
 Advanced permission controls let you limit access to specific legacy data, ensuring only authorized departments can view or edit sensitive information like payroll or customer records.
-To meet compliance requirements in regulated industries, Adalo Blue also offers audit logs that track every instance of data access or modification.
+To meet compliance requirements in regulated industries, audit logs track every instance of data access or modification.

-For apps handling over 10,000 records or catering to more than 1,000 daily active users, pairing Adalo Blue with a scalable backend solution is a smart move.
-This combination not only ensures your app can grow with demand but also provides the robust security enterprises require.
+For apps handling over 10,000 records or catering to more than 1,000 daily active users, this scalable infrastructure is essential.
 With API security incidents costing businesses an average of $591,404 globally, having built-in protections is critical when connecting modern apps to decades-old systems.

 Conclusion